Summerville, South Carolina

 The Approach Worked

 During the next 18 months, Morningstar implemented a host of changes that improved indoor air quality, temperature and humidity control in their facilities.
-It was among the first in the storage industry to use bipolar ionization and dedicated outdoor air HVAC, technologies designed to reduce HVAC tonnage and operating cycles while minimizing the stale air in storage facilities.
+It was among the first in the storage industry to use bipolar ionization and a custom-designed storage center HVAC system.
+The team incorporated technologies designed to reduce HVAC tonnage and operating cycles while minimizing the stale air in storage facilities.
 That was just the beginning, however, as these two key improvements needed an equally innovative distribution solution to maximize the investment.

 Turning away from traditional metal ductwork and grills, Morningstar Storage found an intriguing alternative: fabric ductwork systems from DuctSox.
 The company decided to beta test the new approach at the facility in its steamy hometown of Summerville, South Carolina.
 A suburb of Charleston, Summerville typically experienced hot, humid summers peppered by coastal storms—but it was also subject to cool, occasionally freezing temperatures in the winter.
 This unique climate, combined with the facility’s segmented units and wide range of customers and stored materials, made it a highly demanding (and thus ideal) test location.